 It’s impossible to say for sure how fast a router’s Wi-Fi is because there are so many factors and elements that can affect a test’s outcome.
 That’s not to mention the fact a router can change dramatically via firmware updates.

 For this reason, I try to keep my testing as consistent as possible.
-In the end, my goal is to show how a particular Wi-Fi device does, compared with others.
+In the end, my goal is to show how a particular Wi-Fi device does against others.

 In a way, Wi-Fi is like red wine.
 The experience changes depending on when, how, and with whom you open a bottle.
-It’s tough to pinpoint what is what in the complex outcome.
+It’s tough to pinpoint what is in the complex outcome.
 But over time, after so many bottles, chances are you’ll be able to tell how fine the wine is just by the nose.

 That said, the speed test is just one of many things I do to evaluate networking devices.
 As a rule, again, I always spend the time to have some real-life experience with them before publishing my reviews.
 You can count on that.